prb27/CSC207-Convention-Project/phase2/src/readme.txt

         We use Factory and Factory method in AccountHandler and UserFactory, to sign up (create) users of different types based on an input userType parameter in AccountHandler, and to return the appropriate controllers for a user specified by the parameter userType in UserFactory.

+        We also use dependency injection numerous times, in every single controller.
+We constantly pass in presenters and use cases, even other controllers, into the constructors of the various controllers in order to be able to access the functionality of those dependencies as needed, without needed to create new ones.
+For an example, EventsSearchEngine receives an EventManager and a TextUI in its constructor that it stores in private fields, to access in its various methods.

     Note: Had to reformat to use Text UnusedUI instead of GUI due to unexpected errors between certain controllers interacting with the presenter classes.